-The aforementioned works are important because they represent the first efforts aimed to have contextaware collaborative video games.
+The aforementioned works are important because they represent the first efforts aimed to have context-aware collaborative video games.
 However, they are limited:

-- (i) User preferences about the Graphical User Interface (GUI) are not considered, so the same GUI is presented to all the players.
-This can have a negative effect in the performance of a player (for instance a player can get easily distracted when messages are displayed at the upper part of the screen instead of at the bottom part), so user preferences need to be taken into account (see Fig. 1). - (ii) Those works consider only awareness as the social aspect (for instance, reporting the presence of nearby enemies in radar); however social aspects are much more than just awareness and, for this reason, it seems attractive to propose models considering roles, group rules, goals, unusual behaviors, objects manipulated, social protocols, types of communication (e.g. visual, physical), actions (e.g. write, speak, etc.) to enable the representation of complex situations. - (iii) It is not clear if the traditional means of collaboration (e.g. voice/text messaging) are sufficient or appropriate to meet the needs of users in a distributed setting.
-It seems then interesting to investigate if the information generated when players are face-to-face and that is lost when they are geographically distributed can be detected and used in alternative means of collaboration.
+- User preferences about the Graphical User Interface (GUI) are not considered, so the same GUI is presented to all the players.
+This can have a negative effect in the performance of a player (for instance a player can get easily distracted when messages are displayed at the upper part of the screen instead of at the bottom part), so user preferences need to be taken into account (see Fig. 1). - Those works consider only awareness as the social aspect (for instance, reporting the presence of nearby enemies in radar); however social aspects are much more than just awareness and, for this reason, it seems attractive to propose models considering roles, group rules, goals, unusual behaviors, objects manipulated, social protocols, types of communication (e.g. visual, physical), actions (e.g. write, speak, etc.) to enable the representation of complex situations. - It is not clear if the traditional means of collaboration (e.g. voice/text messaging) are sufficient or appropriate to meet the needs of users in a distributed setting.
+It seems then interesting to investigate if the information generated when players are face-to-face and lost when they are geographically distributed can be detected and used in alternative means of collaboration. - The speed and efficiency to collaborate and communicate information in a FPS Video Game are important and need to be considered, otherwise there is a high possibility that the players cannot generate a strategy and then can be easily beaten.
+Thus, solutions to this issue need to be proposed.